psychtek/ContainR/README.md

 A set of functions that I found handy during the development of the [repliCATS pipeline](https://replicats.research.unimelb.edu.au/) that I’ve ported into this package.
+The key problems to irreproducibility of data in research is missing *documentation*, *version control* and *containerization*. `ContainR` seeks to address the container issue by making it easier to develop the environment for a R project.

 ## Overview

-The goal of **ContainR** is to enable easier container development for computational reproducibility.
 The package ports the [rocker-versioned](https://github.com/rocker-org/rocker-versioned2) Rstudio stacks and basic [Docker](https://docs.docker.com/reference/) commands to R. Based on whatever Rstudio project is currently active, it